 ArchitectAlberto Campo Baeza

-From the architect.
+Text description provided by the architects.
 The project “Between Cathedrals” seeks to create an intervention worthy of the most significant location in the history of Cadiz, the oldest city of the West: the empty space facing the sea located between the Old and New Cathedrals.

 The basic premise is to cover and protect an archeological excavation.
 Additionally, this new plane serves as a base for a space facing the ocean, a raised public space providing clear views unobstructed by cars passing on the circle road.